alsyundawy/ndash/dokumentasi/PTR_AUTOGEN_GUIDE.md

 When enabled, this feature:
 1. **Detects reverse zones**: Automatically identifies reverse zones containing "in-addr.arpa" or "ip6.arpa"
 2. **Shows checkbox**: Displays an optional checkbox to enable auto-generation
-3. **Generates 254 records**: Creates A records for IPs 1-254 in the reverse zone
+3. **Generates 254 records**: Creates PTR records for IPs 1-254 in the reverse zone
 4. **Batch processing**: Processes records in batches of 10 to avoid API overload

 ### How to Use